Electron Photon-LEO (Capella 2) [Rocket Lab]

 To avoid complications with payload processing a containerized approach will be used, where customers encapsulate their satellites in payload fairings provided by the company, which can be stored and easily attached to the rocket shortly before launch.

 Ecliptic Enterprises will offer hosted payloads on the kick stage, which will remain attached to the kick stage.

 Rocket Lab had originally selected Birdling's Flat (Kaitorete Spit), Canterbury, South Island, New Zealand as a launch site.
 It is located 44 km from Christchurch.
 It is unclear if this site remains a future option.
 Due to legal issues, another launch site at Onenui Station on the Mahia peninsula on the North Island was selected for the maiden flights.
 In October 2018, Rocket Lab selected Wallops Island as the launch pad for the USA.
-A consortium including Lockheed Martin is planing an Electron launch site on the A’Mhoine peninsula, Sutherland county, in northern Scotland.

 The Electron vehicle carries up to 225 kg payloads to low earth orbit.
 The payload for a 500 km sun-synchronous orbit is 100 kg.